Óró sé do bheatha abhaile: History

-Like many folk songs, the origins of this song are obscure, but several versions of the tune and chorus can be identified.
+Similarly to many folk songs, the origins of this song are obscure.
+While the melody bears a resemblance to the nineteenth century English sea shanty "Drunken Sailor", several versions of the Irish tune and chorus are identifiable.

-In 1884 Francis Hogan of Brenormore, near Carrick-on-Suir, then "well over seventy years of age", reported that "this song used to be played at the 'Hauling Home,’ or the bringing home of a wife".
+In 1884, Francis Hogan of Brenormore, near Carrick-on-Suir, then "well over seventy years of age", reported that "this song used to be played at the 'Hauling Home', or the bringing home of a wife".
 The "hauling home" was a ceremony that took place a month after a wedding when a bride was brought to live in her new husband's home.
 This version consists only of the chorus.